worktheclock/replit.github.io/tutorials/30-build-with-nix.md

 In order, we start Postgres, then nginx, and then our Python Flask application.

-Our Postgres code first stops any existing instances of Postgres, then calls `initdb`, which will create a new database at the directory in `$PG_DATA` if none exists.
-We then copy our Postgres configuration file into our data directory and use sed to fill in its `unix_socket_directories` value, another directory we need to change to get things working in a repl.
+Our Postgres code first stops any existing instances of Postgres, then calls `initdb`, which will create a new database at the directory specified in `$PG_DATA` if none exists.
+We then copy our Postgres configuration file into our data directory and use `sed` to fill in its `unix_socket_directories` value, another directory we need to change to get things working in a repl.

 The file `postgressql.conf.tpl` is long and mostly unimportant.
-The only part of that will be relevant for basic use are the following lines under the heading Connection Settings:
+The only part of that file that will be relevant for basic use are the following lines under the heading Connection Settings:

 ```
 # - Connection Settings -